Software & Tools

 Best for: Estheticians who need complex intake workflows and already use Squarespace for their website.

 Limitations: No standalone website builder.
 No Skin SOAP notes.
-No treatment program support.
+No treatment plan support.
 No esthetician-specific features.
 SMS reminders only on higher tiers.

 Compare SpaSphere vs Acuity →